top of page

 #1 Time Machines

 There’s no way this list would start differently.
 Is there a more iconic way to time travel than using a machine?
 I don’t think so.
-Time machines can come in all sizes and shapes, be it phone booths or DeLoreans.
+Time machines can come in all sizes and shapes; be they phone booths or DeLoreans.

 Of course, the top recommendation for this entry could be none other than The Time Machine, by H.G.
 Wells, the story that made the term “time machine” famous.